Funding

 Transitioning Investigator Awards Program

-The DC CFAR Transitioning Investigator Awards Program aims to provide one-year pilot funding up to $100,000 on a competitive and invitation-only basis.
-This unique funding opportunity was released during the Fall of 2018 and Spring 2019.
+The DC CFAR Transitioning Investigator Awards Program aims to provide two-year pilot funding up to $100,000 on a competitive and invitation-only basis.
+This is a unique funding opportunity, visit the link to see additional details including availability.

 Acknowledge Funding and Services